Marcin521/Marcin521/README.md

 - 👋 Hi, I’m @Marcin521
 - 👀 I’m interested in control programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and microcontrollers
 - 💞️ I’m working on inteligent platform
 - 📫 How to reach me linkedin.com/in/marcin-kondoł-a14619154